Instacart changes policy, will not use tips to subsidize worker pay

 Breaking News Emails

-Under the new payment structure announced on Wednesday, Instacart will separate tips from the company’s compensation to drivers and pay drivers for the tips Instacart absorbed dating back to October 2018, when the previous payment system was rolled out.
+Under the new payment structure announced Wednesday, Instacart will separate tips from the company’s compensation to drivers and pay drivers for the tips Instacart collected dating to October, when the previous payment system was rolled out.

 “This past week, however, it’s become clear that we’ve fallen short in delivering our promise to you,” Mehta said.